isiahmeadows/mithril.js/design/components.md

 This happens to be better for performance and ergonomics, counterintuitively:

-- Child components can return attributes that affect parent components.
+- Child components can set parent element and component attributes.
 This is what enables `transition` to work.
-- Parent components receive the normalized and fully resolved children, with component instances in place of component vnodes and holes in place of attributes and lifecycle vnodes.
+- Parent components receive the normalized and fully resolved children, with the rendered output of components and state callbacks in place of component vnodes and state vnodes.
 - Certain DOM attributes, like `selectedIndex`, are set automatically by the children (in that case, the offset for the first child with a `selected` attribute), so to apply it correctly, you have to set it after you set the children.
 This is simpler than the workaround that HTML and other frameworks use, where they apply parent attributes before rendering children and just defer applying the offending attributes.